nodejitsu/handbook/appendices/building_the_handbook.md

 Make and htmldoc should be available via your operating system's package manager (ie. apt-get). ronn is available on [rubygems](http://rubygems.org/), which in turn should be available via your operating system's package manager as well.
-On Ubuntu systems, the rubygems package does not add its bin folder (`/var/lib/gems/1.8/bin` in Karmic) to your $PATH variable, so add something
+On Debian-based systems, the rubygems package does not add its bin folder (`/var/lib/gems/1.8/bin`) to your $PATH variable, so add something
 like:

     PATH="/var/lib/gems/1.8/bin:$PATH"